IFRCGo/ifrc-covid-dataviz/README.md

 ### Update local data files

 Edit or replace data files are located in public/data folder.
 Ensure CSV files are saved in UTF-8 format.
 Best recommendation would be to use a CRON script to automatically pull the live CSV data from OWID and WHO into a local folder.
-A simple script linux shell called get_data.sh includes some sample wget commands which can be used to pull the data into a local folder.
+A simple script linux shell called get_data.sh includes some sample curl commands which can be used to pull the data into a local folder.
+Currently the project is setup using GitHub Actions workflow to pull the data from the WHO/OWID websites every 5 minutes and commits the files to the public/data and build/data folders.

 ------------